Programs of Study

 Cluster B (Courses with a focus on Cognition/Perception/Learning/Brain and Behaviour):

-Note: Please note that the courses in Group 2 are optional and that enrolment priority is not given to PSY program students.
+Note: Please note that the non-PSY courses in Group 2 are optional and that enrolment priority is not given to PSY program students.